 - If you are unsure of water sources along the way and the hike will be long, hot and/or strenuous, do some research on the hike (do that anyway) and bring along a water filter See: Water Filter.
 When you see a water source, filter and fill up.

 See the Equipment Lists for water bladder and water filter suggestions

 Water is heavy, and if you can avoid carrying gallons at one time, do it.
 This means knowing if there are freshwater sources along the trail and having equipment to filter and purify it.
 That usually takes the forms of a water pump and filter or purification tablets.

 A water filter adds about 11 ounces of weight but is superior to tablets.
 It will filter surprisingly muddy and questionable water and makes good, clear water available immediately.
-The tablets usually require waiting a half hour and you can expect there to be residual tastes and color that you won’t love.
+The tablets usually require waiting a half hour, and you can expect there to be residual tastes and color that you will not love.